 For purposes of preparing April bills under a formula maintained by the Alberta Energy and Utilities Board, local distributors forecast the Canadian market will average C$6.39/gj (US$5.70) in April.
 The AEUB enters the picture because the vast majority of Albertans continue to use an option to stay with regulated gas pricing, to pay rates that change every month but are tightly policed, rather than bet on long-term supply contracts sold on the parallel deregulated retail market.
 The rebate program covers both the regulated and deregulated markets, to the considerable annoyance of retailers trying to sell consumers on switching.

 Since the Alberta rebate program's introduction in 2003, the government estimates it has cost about C$1.1 billion (US$935 million), including C$650 million (US$552 million) in the 2005-06 heating season, C$283 million (US$240 million) in 2004-05 and C$203 million (US$172 million) in 2003-04.

 But the costs of the scheme are officially regarded as reasonable by standards of benefits the province reaps from high gas prices.
-Provincial royalties on gas production, which mostly comes from Crown or government-owned mineral rights, run as high as 30% depending on prices and the vintage and costs of production.
+Provincial royalties on gas production, which mostly come from Crown-or government-owned mineral rights, run as high as 30% depending on prices and the vintage and costs of production.